testcontainers/testcontainers-go/docs/features/creating_container.md

 ## Reusable container

 !!!warning
-	Reusing containers is an experimental feature and you can experience some issues while using it in your tests.
-If you find any issue, please report it creating an issue [here](https://github.com/testcontainers/testcontainers-go/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D%3A+).
+	Reusing containers is an experimental feature, so please acknowledge you can experience some issues while using it.
+If you find any issue, please report it [here](https://github.com/testcontainers/testcontainers-go/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D%3A+).

 A `ReusableContainer` is a container you mark to be reused across different tests.
 Reusing containers works out of the box just by setting the `Reuse` field to `true`.
 Internally, _Testcontainers for Go_ automatically creates a hash of the container request and adds it as a container label.
 Two labels are added: